 Song of Solomon 1:14: My beloved is to me a cluster of henna blossoms in the vineyards of En Gedi.

-2. In the Millennial Reign of Christ on earth, God speaks of how He will change the Dead Sea region once again to be like a garden due to a supernatural river that will flow from Jerusalem.
+2. In the Millennial Reign of Christ on earth, God speaks of how He will change the Dead Sea region again to be like a garden due to a supernatural river flowing from Jerusalem.

 Ezekiel 47:9–10: And wherever the river goes, every living creature that swarms will live, and there will be very many fish.
 For this water goes there, that the waters of the sea may become fresh; so everything will live where the river goes.
 10 Fishermen will stand beside the sea.
 From En Gedi to Eneglaim it will be a place for the spreading of nets.
 Its fish will be of very many kinds, like the fish of the Great Sea.